 The Statement of Net Position include a separate section for deferred inflows of resources applying to a future period(s) inflow of resources (revenue).
 DFW has six qualifying deferred inflow of resources.
 The first relates to refunding of debt.
 When a bond is refunded, a deferred inflow of resources results when the net carrying value of original debt exceeds the reacquisition price.
 This amount is deferred and amortized over the term of the new bonds or refunded bonds, whichever is shorter, using the straight-line method.
 The second and fifth are related to the difference between expected and actual experience in the measurement of the net pension liability and net OPEB asset.
 These amounts are amortized over a closed period equal to the average of the expected remaining service lives of all employees that are provided with these benefits.
 The third and fourth are related to the difference between projected and actual earnings on pension and OPEB plan investments.
-These amounts are amortized over a closed five-year period.
-The sixth relates to the change in assumptions for OPEB.
-This amount is amortized over a closed period equal to the average of the expected remaining service lives of all employees that are provided with OPEB.
+These amounts are amortized over a closed over a closed period equal to the average of the sixth relates to the change in assumptions for OPEB.
+This amount is amortized over a closed period equal to the average over a closed period equal to the average of the expected remaining service lives of all employees that are provided with operation.